paradox-tt/TVP_Nomination_Bot/README.md

   Validators in referenced lists two (2) and three (3) are all merged together into a single list.
 The candidates therein will then be subjected to tests each of which provides a weighted score.
 These tests are:

   <ul>
-  <li>Self Stake - Self stake is a visible shared risk demonstrated by the validator.
+  <li>Self Stake - Self stake is a visible and shared risk demonstrated by the validator.
 The system prefers validators with higher self-stake and encourages validators to compete to increase their stake.
 As-to not overly skew comparisons, a setting is provided to help remove outliers.</li>
-  <li>Era's validated - Validators should demonstrate some history of validation relative to the period of analysis.
-The system prefers validators with more active validation.
-The system provides a setting to set the target and the analysis period.</li>
+  <li>Eras validated - Validators should demonstrate some history of validation relative to the period of analysis.
+The system prefers validators with more active validation to a limit set in Settings</li>
   <li>
     Commission - Validators should provide commissions within reasonable ranges.
 Those who present commissions on towards the lower boundary of the range would receive a higher score.
   </li>